ChrisKlinkmueller/Ethereum-Logging-Framework/README.md

 ## License

-This software is released under the CSIRO Open Source Software Licence Agreement.
+This software is released under the MIT Licence Agreement.
 Details can be found [LICENSE.md](LICENSE.md).
 Moreover the third party components distributed with the software and their licenses are listed in [NOTICE.md](NOTICE.md).